 Swaddle a doll or a toy and carry it around as you would carry a baby.
-To reinforce a positive association with the baby, reward your pet for good behavior in the presence of the baby (doll).
-This will include not jumping all over the person carrying the baby or pulling the blanket used to wrap baby in.
+To reinforce a positive association with the baby, reward your pet for good behaviour in the presence of the baby (doll).
+This will include not jumping all over the person carrying the baby or pulling the blanket used to wrap the baby in.

 3. Getting Used to the Stroller

 When you have a dog for a pet, you are likely to go for daily walks.
 So the next time you leash your dog and walk it, push along a stroller so your dog gradually gets used to walking next to it.

 1. Changes in Behaviour

 If your pet is prone to playfully jumping on people or barking, teach them not to do it anymore.
 Though much of your pet’s behaviour may be harmless to adults, with children even a simple scratch or a playful nip can have long-lasting consequences.

 Demarcate the areas that you would like to be pet-free after the baby is home.
 This would include the baby’s changing table, cot or crib, and playpen.
 Make it clear to your pet that it is not to intrude in these spaces at any time.